ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/closed_versus_open_model_cohorts/index.rst

 Open-cohort analysis
 ++++++++++++++++++++

-In Vivarium, open cohort analysis occurs when simulants are able to move into the cohort at any time.
+In Vivarium, open-cohort analysis occurs when simulants are able to move into the cohort at any time.
-In an open cohort Vivarium simulation, there are three ways that a simulant can enter a simulation:
+In an open-cohort Vivarium simulation, there are three ways that a simulant can enter a simulation:

 1. Initialized into initial population (i.e., based on GBD outputs, such as prevalence of a certain health state)
 2. Born into population at a later timestep